 Though we landlords would like to think our rentals are like wine and get better over time, the more realistic interpretation is that tenants tend to complain less, the longer they stay.
 This could imply that moving a tenant out has carried a bigger cost than just turnover costs.

 With TenantCloud users in every city and town in the U.S. – it gives us a wide perspective on the topic of maintenance request costs, which totaled nearly $2,800 per year, per unit, on average.

 When we look at leases that included a rent increase, the increase was about $75 total from 2015 – 2017.
-This was a total of 6.2%, with the average 3 bedroom single family home renting for $1,300 in November of 2017.
+This was a total of 6.2%, with the average 3-bedroom single-family home renting for $1,300 in November of 2017.
 Costs didn’t drop by 50%, but they did drop by over $600 per year on average.
-Average turnover was 14 months for landlords who increased rent.
+The average turnover was 14 months for landlords who increased rent.

 Let's look at the numbers over a three year period…

 3 year rent increase – ($75/mo x 36 months) = $2,700

 14 months turnover (2 x $1,800) – $3,600

 Maintenance Request – ($600 x 3 years) – $1,800